dataisreal/dataisreal.github.io/contributing.md

 By submitting one or more files to us, you grant us the right to publish your work.
 In addition, you will not receive any royalties for works you produce for this site.
 You retain the right to publish your work elsewhere (another blog, a book, etc.) but for purposes of legality, we retain joint copyright for works on this blog and in this repository.
+We also retain the right to make small changes to your content if necessary.

 Anything published on this site is licenced under the MIT license, so keep that in mind as well.